FixelAlgorithmsTeam/fixel/_posts/2018-02-20-luminosity-mask-001.md

 ### Curve Tool
 The [Curve Tool](https://helpx.adobe.com/photoshop/using/curves-adjustment.html) is a Visualized LUT table by a Curve.
-It practically let the user draw the LUT using a flexibe "Curve".
+It practically let the user draw the LUT using a flexible "Curve".

 <br/>
 ![Figure 004][Figure004]{:class="center-img"}